-For detailed networking information, see the Protege GX Network Administrator Guide.
+- For detailed networking information, see the Protege WX Network Administrator Guide. - For basic information on Protege WX controller networking see AN-189: Protege WX Connectivity Guide.

 Port Forwarding Requirements

 In order for the controller to be accessible externally, port forwarding must be configured at the router.
 Port forwarding is a method of mapping an IP address and port on a local subnet to an external port, so that the networked device is accessible over the internet.